tgr-braiins/braiins-os-docs/braiins-os-plus-en/source/Braiins OS+ Manager/index_manager.rst

 There are three different options on how the devices included in a Farm can identify themselves in the Manager device list and on the pool side:

-  - Per Device (FARMNAME_IP4) - workername consists of the name of the Farm and fourth segment of IP address of a device
-  - Per Device (FARMNAME_IP3_IP4) - default - in addition, the third segment of the IP address is also included
-  - Per Device (FARMNAME_IP2_IP3_IP4) - in addition, the second segment of the IP address is also included
   - Single (FARMNAME) - All devices use the same workername (name of the Farm).
 This means that the hash rate is aggregated to one worker on the pool side.
+  - Per Device (FARMNAMExIP4) - workername consists of the name of the Farm and fourth segment of IP address of a device
+  - Per Device (FARMNAMExIP3xIP4) - default - in addition, the third segment of the IP address is also included
+  - Per Device (FARMNAMExIP2xIP3xIP4) - in addition, the second segment of the IP address is also included
+  - Per Device (DEVICE-ID / MANUAL OVERRIDE) - You can choose your desired workername for each device by clicking on the cogwheel beside it.
+By default, the Device ID is used as the workername in this mode.

+You can also change the delimiter and use `_` instead of `x`.
+However, please note that some pools don't support underscores in the workername, and choosing `_` as a delimiter may cause issues connecting to such a pool.

 The workername mode may be changed anytime.